cyrus-/relit/README.md

 ## More Examples and Tests

-We've got an `examples_tlms` directory that is the home of the example notations we've defined using Relit.
+We've got an `examples_tlms` directory that is the home of several example notations we've defined using Relit.

 To see some simple uses of these examples, look under `simple_tests`.
 To build and run them: